abdelouahabJl/new-project/README.md

 # new-project
-tis our project of hotel
+this our project of hotel